 Sourcing coffee certified to international sustainability standards such as UTZ, Fair Trade and Rainforest Alliance is key to our strategy.
 In parallel with our certification work, we've also launched the McCafé Sustainability Improvement Platform (SIP) in partnership with Conservation International.
-These two approaches are complementary efforts, and we will continue to support certification as a method to achieve positive impacts.
+These two approaches are complementary efforts, and we will continue to support both certification and direct engagement with farmers as methods to achieve positive impacts.